|

 How does it spread?

-Who should get diphtheria antitoxin?
+Who can get diphtheria antitoxin?

 How many doses of diphtheria antitoxin do I need?